ripred/Profiler/README.md

     // object in order to time a smaller section of code inside a larger section {
         profiler_t profiler("Partial Scoped Profile");
+        // ... some other code you want profiled

         delay(500);
     }